-Swelling reaches its peak at 2-3 days after surgery.
+Swelling reaches its peak at 48-72 hours after surgery.
 Bruising can be a range of colours from dark purple, green to yellow.
 Give your body at least 2 weeks for the bruises to start fading and 3 months for the swelling to disappear.
 If your swelling is associated with severe pain and pressure, or if it is rapidly enlarging, please contact us.
-The shape, size and appearance of your breast can take up to 3-6 months to settle, longer if progressive expansion of your tissue-expander is required.